section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 The result will look like this:
 ![image title](terminal.png)

-We added the help command to provide a default `--help/help` flag to give application options.
+We also added the help command to provide a default `--help/help` flag to give options to our application.

 ### Conclusion

 In this article, we went through how to setup a CLI script using Node.js.
 We also went through what the shebang is and why it is important in CLI applications.

 Finally, we learned how to pass arguments and commands to the application.
-As a bonus, we used chalk to make out outputs looks nice and presentable.
+As a bonus, we used chalk to make our output looks nice and colorful.

 You can get the full code [here](https://github.com/katungi/Node-CLI-Section)